-The state filed healthy this week against an Irving man and his California accomplice, accusing them of scamming elderly victims looking for laptop repairs out of hundreds of thousands of greenbacks using pop-up ads and scare strategies.
+The state filed health this week against an Irving man and his California accomplice, accusing them of scamming elderly victims looking for laptop repairs out of hundreds of thousands of greenbacks using pop-up ads and scare strategies.

 Attorney General Ken Paxton announced Friday that the humans and agencies involved had been served a transient restraining order halting their operations and freezing their belongings.